c-daly/next_site/posts/ai-as-search.md

 4. Scalability: Combinatorial explosion limited symbolic systems to toy domains.
 Real environments have too many objects, properties, and possibilities for exhaustive enumeration.

-These limitations motivated the shift toward neural networks—systems that could learn patterns from data rather than requiring hand-coded rules.
+These limitations motivated the shift toward neural networks, systems that could learn patterns from data rather than requiring hand-coded rules.

 ---